datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 `@part2`
-- use ORDER BY [column name] to order by the desired column {{1}}
+- use ORDER BY **column name(s)** to order by the desired column (s)
+{{1}}

-- By default,results are returned in ascending order (low - to high) {{2}}
+- By default, results are returned in ascending order (low - to high).
+If ordering by 2 or more columns, they are sorted by the first column, then each remaining column in turn
+{{2}}

-- When we use ORDER BY, it always appears as the last line of the query {{4}}
+- ORDER BY should always appear on the  last line of the query {{4}}

-- We can order by columns that don't appear in the select list ( as long as they exist in the table, we can order by them) {{5}}
+- TIP - We can order by columns that don't appear in the select list {{5}}

 `@script`
 To order our results, we simply list the columns we want to sort by.

 If we list more than one column, the results are sorted in the order they are listed, from left to right.
+Here, we sort first by amount, then by customer ID.

 Notice rows 3 and 4, and 8-10, have the same values in the amount column, so the ID column determines their final row order